About OCS & Staff

 • Our Mission & Values

-• To advance the University’s mission, the mission of the Office of Counseling Services is to increase students’ academic success, self-awareness, and knowledge of growth and potential challenges of collegiate experiences through mental health counseling, crisis intervention, outreach, consultation, workshops and presentations.
-We exemplify, and seek to foster within those we serve the values of courage, diversity, ethics, excellence, respect, scholarship, service and social justice.
+• To advance the University’s mission, the mission of the Office of Counseling Services is to increase students’ academic success, self-awareness, and knowledge of growth and potential challenges of collegiate experiences through mental health counseling, crisis intervention, outreach, consultation, workshops, and presentations.
+We exemplify and seek to foster within those we serve the values of multiplicity, courage, ethics, excellence, respect, scholarship, service and social justice.
 Being responsive to the needs of our students, we are charged to cultivate and nurture an environment that is safe, confidential, and professional.

 • Eligibility

-• Students currently enrolled for classes are charged a student health fee (currently $6.91 per credit hour) along with their tuition.
-This health fee entitles students to access mental health and physical health services.
-Students not enrolled for a summer term or recent graduates may pay a health fee (currently $103) that will allow them access to clinic services for one semester.
+• Students currently enrolled for classes are charged a student health fee (currently $6.91 per credit hour) as a part of their tuition.
+This health fee entitles students access to mental health and physical health services.
+Students not enrolled for a summer term or recent graduates may pay a health fee (currently $106) that will allow them access to mental and physical health services for one semester or the summer term.

 • Our Vision